Conference & travel funding

 Information for post graduate students on conference and travel funding.

-The Informatics Graduate School budget does not include funding for postgraduate student travel.
-Students are encouraged to seek funding from; their Institutes, research grants held by their supervisors, and from some of the other sources summarised below.
+Students are encouraged to seek funding for student travel from; their Institutes, research grants held by their supervisors, and from some of the other sources summarised below.

 Some conferences offer partial travel subsidy to students, these should always be applied for.
 These sources of funding (as well as students' personal funds) can be combined to fund a trip that is too expensive to be funded by the individual Institute.

-Travel grants will be considered favourably where the student is:
+Travel grant requests made to Institutes will be considered favourably where the student is:

 - within their normal period of study (for PhD students this is three years).